ISSUING A CERTIFICATE OF PERMANENT RESIDENCE

 - Necessary Documentation

 - Income Tax Contribution Certificate and /or State Benefits proof and / or Statement of Social Security Contributions of the parents of the applicant or the applicant (if he is employed).

 - Proof of address of residence: water bills, electricity, council tax and / or copies of bank accounts.

 2. Essential Notes

 Provided that the above information is submitted in full and correctly, the certificates will be issued within ten working days.

-The Consulate General reserves the right to request further information if and when deems appropriate.
+The Consulate General reserves the right to request further information if and when it is deemed appropriate.
 In such a case, the certificate will be issued in an additional ten working days from the completed receipt of the requested additional information.

 All the above required and additional evidence that may be requested relate exclusively and solely to the period of stay in the UK and not in any period that the applicant lived in Cyprus or anywhere else.

-Applicants can submit the above information to the local Honorary Consulates of the RoC in the UK.
+Applicants can also submit the above information to the local Honorary Consulates of Cyprus in the UK.
 Provided that the information submitted is complete, the certificates in this case will be issued within ten working days, excluding the days of postage.

 The certificates will be sent by regular mail.
-The Consulate General assumes no responsibility for delays and / or for any loss.
+The Consulate General assumes no responsibility for delays or for any loss.
 The same applies for Certificates issued directly by the Consulate General, and which the applicants request to have them posted.

 The Consulate General will make all the effort to immediately check the submitted information and give instant advice to the applicant.
-In cases that this will not be possible the applicant will be requested to simply submit the information and go.
 If this is complete and correct, the Certificate will be sent without any further notice.
 If not, a member of the staff will call to advice further.
-In some very limited cases, and provided that the applicant has already visited the Consulate General in relation to the said certificate, any extra documents that may be requested may be accepted by regular mail, email or fax.